Glossaire

 Balance responsibility party

-Balance responsibility parties are participants in the power system (retailers, consumers, traders…) who enter in a contract with RTE which obligates them to ensure that load and injection are equal within their so-called “balancing perimeter”.
-When the sum of all of the parties’ balances is not zero, RTE activates the various balancing capacities (adjustment mechanism and ancillary services).
+Balance responsibility party are players in the electricity system (suppliers, consumers, electricity traders, etc.) who enter into a contractual commitment with RTE to ensure that injections and extractions within their so-called balance perimeter are matched.
+In the event of an overall imbalance between all the Balance responsibility parties, RTE activates the various balancing capacities (adjustment mechanism and ancillary services) to absorb the imbalance.
 The balancing costs are then passed on to the parties which were unbalanced within their perimeter.

 CO2eq